Skip to content

 How it Works

-There are 4 components of the KMaP: MotionController, MapState, CanvasGestureListener and the Canvas.
+There are four parts of the KMaP: MotionController, MapState, LazyCanvas, and the KMaPContent.

 • MapState: Control all properties of the map and defines the visible tiles for canvas rendering.